tomwenseleers/export/cran-comments.md

 ## Resubmission

-This is a resubmission.
+This is a second resubmission.

 In this version I have:

+* Changed the way temporary file names are created in the examples.
+Previously I used the syntax:
+  """
+  dir <- tempdir()
+  filen <- paste0(dir,"\\\\ggplot")
+  """
+  For portable code, I replaced all instances of the above statement with:
+  """
+  dir <- tempdir()
+  filen <- paste0(dir,"ggplot")
+  """

+In the previous version (first resubmission) I had:

 * Changed function names in the DESCRIPTION by adding  '()'.